How to Protect Yourself from Wuhan Coronavirus

 The number one approach to protecting oneself from Wuhan coronavirus seems to be the face mask.
 Asians already have had a long tradition of wearing masks dating from the 1918 outbreak of Spanish Flu that wracked the world.

 This seems to be on overdrive during the Wuhan Coronavirus outbreak.
-However, many experts have recently rescinded their earlier recommendations to wear masks.
-Now, they are saying that likely, masks will not protect you.
+Chinese are even rushing to purchase masks for their dogs.
+Many experts advocate wearing face masks.
+However, they do admit that likely, masks will not protect you.

 The second style of mask is the N95 respirator masks.
 These are designed to fit tightly around your mouth and filter out pollution on days with bad air quality.
 They can filter out particles down to 0.3 microns in diameter.
 However, the virus is .12 microns in diameter, so it’s about ⅓ of the size of the smallest particle the N95 filters out.
 Therefore, this type of mask just creates a tighter seal that will decrease the chances of you inhaling water droplets.

-It does, however, signal that you are conscious of the effort in stopping the spread of the Wuhan coronavirus.
-Chinese are even rushing to purchase masks for their dogs.
-Masks must be changed often—every day if possible.
+Culturally, wearing a mask signals to others that you are conscious of the effort to stop the spread of the Wuhan coronavirus.
+Masks must be changed often—once or twice a day if possible.

 However, masks mostly help you in remembering not to touch your face—which is one of the best things you can do to prevent the spread of Wuhan coronavirus.